 FPI has historically prepared its external financial statements in conformity with U.S. generally accepted accounting principles (GAAP) based on accounting standards issued by the Financial Accounting Standards Board (FASB), the private sector standards-setting body.
 The Federal Accounting Standards Advisory Board (FASAB) has been designated as the standards-setting body for federal financial reporting entities with respect to the establishment of U.S. GAAP.
-FASAB allows certain government agencies to utilize FASB standards for Financial Statement presentations.
+FASAB allows certain government agencies that have historically used FASB standards to continue to utilize FASB standards for Financial Statement presentations.